Etisalat: Canar – Sudan

 Etisalat is one of the founding partner companies of Canar Telecom, a fixed-line telecom services operator.
-In September 2007 Etisalat has raised its stake in Canar from 37% to 82% at an estimated cost of AED 584.17 million (US million).
+In September 2007 Etisalat has raised its stake in Canar from 37% to 82% at an estimated cost of 584.17 million (US million).

 Canar was launched on 27 November 2005.
 The operator is reported to use NGN and Wireless Local Loop (WLL) technologies for its voice, data, internet, and multimedia services.
 Canar is one of the first operators in Africa to use an NGN network core.
-In 2016, Etisalat made an exit from the Sudanese market by selling its 92.3% share to the Bank of Khartoum for AED349.6 million.
+In 2016, Etisalat made an exit from the Sudanese market by selling its 92.3% share to the Bank of Khartoum for 349.6 million.

 Etisalat Nigeria

 Etisalat Nigeria launched one of the first major broadband services in the country – EasyBlaze.
 The company is known for its innovative products and services such as the Eco Sim and the first network to offer special numbers to Nigerians as their mobile numbers via the 0809uchoose campaign.
 From 2012 to 2015, Etisalat Nigeria hosted the Etisalat Prize for Innovation, established to promote African Internet expansion.

-In April 2013, Etisalat Nigeria announced it would invest million to expand its network, enabling further potential market growth of 17%.
+In April 2013, Etisalat Nigeria announced it would invest $500 million to expand its network, enabling further potential market growth of 17%.
 In June 2013, it launched the Etisalat Prize for Literature the first pan-African prize for debut published writers.
 In October 2016, Etisalat Nigeria announced 4G LTE with a frequency band 3 (1800 MHz).
 Speed test results indicate 28 Mbit/s download and 11 Mbit/s upload.
 This LTE network currently covers some parts of Lagos and Abuja.

-In March 2017, Nigeria's telecoms regulator pushed for talks to halt takeover attempts by Etisalat creditors and reschedule its outstanding bln loan.
+In March 2017, Nigeria's telecoms regulator pushed for talks to halt takeover attempts by Etisalat creditors and reschedule its outstanding $1.2 billion loan.
 In July 2017, Etisalat withdrew from the market after its debt was not repaid or rescheduled.
 The local operator has renamed itself 9mobile.

 9mobile, is a Nigerian private limited liability company.
 EMTS acquired a Unified Access Service License from the Nigerian Communications Commission in 2007.
 The License enables EMTS to provide Fixed Telephony (wired or wireless), Digital Mobile Services, International Gateway Services, and National/Regional Long Distance Services in addition to spectrum assignments in the 900 and 1800 MHz bands.

-9mobile was acquired by a UK-based telecommunications company, with Obafemi Banigbe named as the new managing director and chief executive officer.
+In July 2024, UK based LH Telecommunications acquired a 95.5% controlling stake in 9mobile.
+A new board was installed, with Thomas Etuh as Chairman and Obafemi Banigbe as CEO.

+In August 2025, the company announced a formal rebranding from 9mobile to T2.